Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 The `cd` command is in the crontab above because the praw.ini file is loaded from the current directory.
 I also had to install postfix when using an EC2 instance in order for the email to work, with `sudo apt install postfix`.
 I selected the default options when the postfix installer prompted me, and that worked.

+### Generating requirements.txt

+Run `pip install pipreqs && pipreqs .` to generate the requirements.txt file for everything in the directory.
+See [this question for more info](https://stackoverflow.com/questions/31684375/automatically-create-requirements-txt).